 Stress fractures occur in the same manner that you would break a paper clip – excessive wiggling back and force will lead to breakage.
 Stress fractures can occur in:

-- Weakened bone that is subject to seemingly normal repetitive forces.
+- Weakened or brittle bone that is subject to seemingly normal repetitive forces.
 For example, a person with thin bone (ex. osteoporosis) who walks much more than they are used to.

 Stress fractures do not occur in random locations.
 They occur in certain bones, and locations within those bones, that are absorbing excessive repetitive force.
+Some of these bones have distinct areas with diminished blood supply which makes them prone to have less potential for healing.
 Each person’s foot absorbs force in a slightly different manner, which is dictated by that person’s foot shape, alignment, foot stiffness, and gait pattern.
 Common sites of stress fractures in the foot include: